satra/NiPyPe-Paper/nipype_paper.rst

 Increased diversity of data processing software made systematic comparison of performance and accuracy difficult.
-Despite the fact that some research has been done in this field, for example comparing coregistration methods (Klein et al., 2009; 2010), we hope that NiPyPe will make such comparisons easier and therefore more prevalent.
+Despite the fact that some research has been done in this field, for example comparing coregistration methods (Klein et al., 2009; 2010), we hope that NiPyPE will make such comparisons easier and therefore more prevalent.

 Another way of evaluating software is to investigate the optimal combination of preprocessing steps.
 Recently relation between motion correction and regression has been researched coming with a method of finding optimal per subject preprocessing pipeline (Churchill et al., 2011).
-NiPyPe can make such investigation easier resulting in more efficient data analysis.
+NiPyPE can make such investigation easier resulting in more efficient data analysis.

 A complete recording of the methods used in a study\ :sup:``[b] <#cmnt2>`_`\

 #. in other words provenance
-#. a nipype script allows to fully recreate the processing pipeline
+#. a NiPyPE script allows to fully recreate the processing pipeline

 A framework for shared storage of information and evolution of analysis methods and approaches